BCI declines to investigate case of man fatally shot by Franklin County deputy

+The Bureau of Criminal Investigation declined a request by Columbus police on Monday to lead the investigation.

-Goodson was killed Friday in north Columbus near Ferris Road and Estates Place.
+Goodson was shot in north Columbus near Ferris Road and Estates Place.

 Quinlan said he made the request "to remove any doubt among the public about the independence of this investigation."